-The valuation and accounting for investments requires the application of management estimates and judgments with respect to the determination of appropriate valuation method applied at each reporting date.
-The assumptions for estimating fair value of investments are disclosed in Note 8.
+The valuation and accounting for the Company's investment in a privately held company requires the application of management estimates and judgments with respect to the determination of appropriate valuation method applied at each reporting date.
+The assumptions for estimating fair value of the investment are disclosed in Note 8.